-Western Sydney City Deal Partners, cultural groups, community, industry
+Stakeholders Implementation Western Sydney City Deal Partners, cultural groups, Immediate Short-term Long-term community, industry DELIVERY DELIVERY DELIVERY

 PROJECT 7.2 REFLECT OUR CULTURAL HERITAGE THROUGH PLACES AND PROGRAMS

 Creativity, learning, play and exploration will be at the heart of Campbelltown's Cultural Precinct located at the centre of the city.
 The Cultural Precinct will help shape Campbelltown as a 'must-visit' destination through a diverse mix of events, entertainment and celebrations at multiple venues.
 It will inspire locals and visitors to explore and experience the city on foot, discovering a network of public art, hidden gems and enticing urban and natural spaces.